-Boston University encourages all students or employees to report incidents of Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct as promptly as possible so that the University can respond effectively.
-Students may report Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct to the Dean of Students, the Office of Judicial Affairs (OJA), the Title IX Coordinator, a Deputy Title IX Coordinator, or BUPD.
+Boston University encourages all students or employees to report incidents of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct as promptly as possible so that the University can respond effectively.
+Students may report Title IX Sexual Misconduct or Non-Title IX Sexual Misconduct to the Dean of Students, the Judicial Affairs Office (JA), the Title IX Coordinator, a Deputy Title IX Coordinator, or BUPD.
 Faculty and staff may report incidents to the Title IX Coordinator, a Deputy Title IX Coordinator or BUPD, a supervisor, a Dean, or a department head.
 All such reports will be disclosed to the Title IX Coordinator.